Kinvey/kinvey-cli/README.md

 **Environments** can be created and modified by applying an environment configuration file.
 The file can contain: environment-related settings, collections, business logic, roles, push settings.

 **Services** can be created and modified by applying a service configuration file.
-Supported services: internal flex, external flex, REST, Sharepoint, Salesforce, MS SQL, SAP, ProgressData, DataDirect, Rapid health.
+Supported services: internal flex, external flex, REST, Sharepoint, Salesforce, MS SQL, ProgressData, DataDirect, Rapid health.

 ### Environment configuration file